thisiscoding1234/thisiscoding1234.github.io/README.md

 # thingy
-## just a simple website that does nothing
+## just a simple website that does nothing and achives nothing

 ```
 npm install --global http-server